 13 Florida Vacation Destinations

 Key West is located at the southernmost point of the United States and known for their incredible sunsets.
-Their laid-back culture makes it a haven for artists, hipsters, and writers.
-Key West is located less than 100 miles from Cuba, and shares some of the same influences.
-Funky Key West has been home to Jimmy Buffet, literary giant Ernest Hemingway, and US President Truman, who made it his winter home.
+The laid-back culture makes it a haven for artists, hipsters, and writers.
+Key West is located less than 100 miles from Cuba and shares some of the same influences.
 Their large LGBT population brings about an interesting festival called Fantasy Fest, where people literally paint their bodies in an artful manner.
 Key West’s buildings are colorful and chickens freely wander the streets.
 It is a popular cruise port and scuba diving destination, but happy hour is the most desired option here.

-It truly is something other than home to the happiest place on earth, Walt Disney World & its wonderful theme parks.
+It truly is something other than home to the happiest place on earth, Walt Disney World, and its wonderful theme parks.
 Orlando also offers trendy neighborhoods worth visiting, spectacular performing arts, and is on nearly every list of hot places to visit.
 Citrus groves dot the landscapes.
 Winter Park is my favorite place to hang out but new neighborhoods are trending often.
 For the ultimate touristy vacation, hang on I-Drive, famous for their outrageous adventure offerings and unique things to do.
 Orlando has an impeccable culinary scene, too.

-West Palm Beach offers plenty of fine dining and premiere shopping in this wealthy enclave.
+West Palm Beach offers plenty of fine dining and premier shopping in this wealthy enclave.
 It is a destination where all things are “upscale”.
 Take in a concert or Broadway show at the beautiful Kravis Center for the Performing Arts.
 Explore the Intracoastal Waterway waterfront for some views of incredible yachts and a beautiful skyline.
 Take a food tour or visit their Green Market on Saturday mornings.
 Indulge in the top of the line luxury resorts West Palm Beach has to offer.